jonkuhn/jonkuhn.github.io/_posts/2021-06-19-TDD-Part-2-Writing-The-First-Test.md

 - [TDD Part 3 - Writing The Simplest Code To Pass The Test]({% post_url 2021-06-20-TDD-Part-3-Writing-The-Simplest-Code-To-Pass-The-Test %})

 ## The first test you write is not set in stone
 When doing TDD, the first test is often the hardest test to write.
 My advice is to make it super simple and build on it.
 The first test you write is not likely to survive unmodified into your final test suite.
 This is okay.
 TDD is an iterative process.
-Once I get through a couple iterations of the write test, implement, repeat loop I find that starts to be easy to know what to do next.
+Once I get through a couple iterations of the "write a test, implement, repeat" loop I find that it becomies easier to know what to do next.
 The trick is just to get started.

 I recently created a [TDD Example repo](https://github.com/jonkuhn/TddExample) on Github to draw examples from for my blog posts on TDD and Unit testing.

 For my TDD example repo I wrote the business logic for checking out a book from a library that has the following requirements:
 - If checking out another book would put the member over the maximum number of checked out books, do not allow the book to be checked out.
 - If the member has past due books, do not allow the book to be checked out.
-- Record a copy of the book as checked out by the member.
+- If all other checks pass, record a copy of the book as checked out by the member.
 - If no copy of the book is still available, the member cannot check out the book.
 - If a copy of the book was successfully checked out, call out to a reminder service that will remind the member when the book is due.